Gen Z Just changed the rules of work. Is your HR strategy ready?

 If your company can’t offer regular, thoughtful feedback loops, you’re not just missing an opportunity.
 You’re alienating your future workforce.

-McKinsey found that 32% of employees in Europe don’t have the skills needed for their current role.
-The most in-demand?
-Problem-solving (35%) and data/AI fluency (30%).
+A recent McKinsey study reveals a stark reality: 32% of employees in Europe lack the skills required for their current roles.
+The most sought-after abilities?
+Problem-solving (35%) and fluency in data and AI (30%).

-Yet only 21% of European employees received generative AI training in the last year—compared to 45% in the US.
-This isn’t just a learning gap.
-It’s a generational risk.
-If employers in Europe don’t invest in upskilling Gen Z, they risk creating a two-speed workforce: one group adaptable to emerging technologies, and another left behind.
+Despite this demand, only 21% of European employees received generative AI training in the past year, compared to 45% in the United States.
+This isn’t just a skills gap; it’s a generational risk.
+Without investment in upskilling Gen Z, European employers risk fostering a two-tier workforce: one group equipped to thrive with emerging technologies, and another left behind.

-“Training is no longer an HR perk.
-It’s a cultural imperative.”
+“Training is no longer an HR benefit—it’s a cultural necessity.”

 A Generation redefining work